SpinaCMS/Spina/CONTRIBUTING.md

 $ git add .
 $ git commit -m "Adding posts support."
 $ git push
-# Open PR from your feature branch to master
+# Open PR from your feature branch to main
 ```

 Thank you.